 A weekly social event

-In Provence, market day is an anticipated community event where town folks put on their Sunday best to catch up and socialize with friends and neighbors.
-At the market, you will see a delightful mix of local residents, young and old, families with children – all having fun, shopping and visiting with one another, and enjoying a beautiful summer day.
+In Provence, market day is an exciting event where town folks put on their Sunday best to catch up and socialize with friends and neighbors.
+At the market, you will see a delightful mix of locals and visitors, young and old, families with children – all having fun, shopping and chatting with one another, enjoying a beautiful summer day!

 With over 300 stalls, this market is a sight to behold!
 It’s considered to be the largest farmers market in the region and probably one of the oldest.
 According to French historians, this market has been going since the 12th century in this tiny sleepy town!
 The town practically comes alive every Saturday morning with the market!
 In addition to fresh fruits and vegetables, vendors also sell handwoven fabrics, bed and table linens, straw hats and baskets, herbs, spices, and an incredible assortment of Provençal pottery.
 Foodies and gourmet chefs flock to this market for local favorites like wines, cheeses, truffles, sausages, pâtés, and olives.
 It’s the ultimate farm-to-table experience!